pedruhb/HabboApp-CosmicCMS/readme.md

 # What is?
 Habbo APP is an electron-based app that supports a Cosmic CMS to run a legacy client on your device.
+- If you not use Cosmic CMS, check the [HabboApp](https://github.com/pedruhb/HabboApp) repo.

 ## Features
 - Save login data and auto login.